-Poland, Serbia on cusp of World Cup quarterfinals
+Poland, Argentina, Serbia, Spain reach World Cup quarters

 Mikhail Kulagin scored a game-high 21 for Russia (2-2), which was eliminated from quarterfinal contention.
 The Russians play their second-round finale on Sunday against Venezuela.

-Poland shot only 36 percent, but went 35 for 38 from the foul line.
+Poland shot only 36%, but went 35 for 38 from the foul line.

-Poland led by one with 2:20 left when Ponitka drove the lane, stumbled to the floor under the basket and somehow fired the ball out to Aaron Cel in the left corner as he fell.
-Cel hit a 3-pointer off the improbable assist, putting Poland up 72-68 and kept the lead the rest of the way.

-“This is the competitive will, the heart, the toughness of our team — to find a way and keep competing,” Poland coach Mike Taylor said.

-Taylor said he thinks the run by Poland in this World Cup, the country’s first appearance in FIBA’s signature event since 1967, will be a spark for growing the game in the country.

-“I think it means everything,” Taylor said.
+“I think it means everything,” Poland coach Mike Taylor said.
 “I think the country can take self-confidence from the performance of these players.
 We can compete.
 We can do it.”

+Poland led by one with 2:20 left when Ponitka drove the lane, stumbled to the floor under the basket and somehow fired the ball out to Aaron Cel in the left corner as he fell.
+Cel hit a 3-pointer off the improbable assist, putting Poland up 72-68 and kept the lead the rest of the way.

+“This is the competitive will, the heart, the toughness of our team — to find a way and keep competing,” Taylor said.

 Russia led 40-29 late in the half, but Ponitka made a 30-footer to beat the buzzer to end the second quarter and cut Poland’s deficit to six going into the break.
 The Russian lead was still seven late in the third, but Poland ended the game on a 29-17 run.